jwl-7/c0de_gr1nd/python_explanations/tree_inorder.md

 # Implement an Inorder Traversal Without Recursion
-Write a program which takes as input a binary tree and performs an inorder traversal of the tree.
-Do not use recursion.
-Nodes do not contain parent references.
+Given a binary tree, return the inorder traversal.
+The nodes do not contain parent pointers, and the solution must be iterative.

 ## Example
 ```